philipwalton/blog/_articles/stop-copying-social-code-snippets.md

 }(document.getElementsByTagName('script')[0]));
 ```

-The above codes caches a reference to the first script on the page (to avoid multiple DOM lookups), and then it returns a function that adds your new script element right before the first script.
-If you need something more bespoke, you can of course customize this to meet your needs.
+The above code caches a reference to the first script on the page (to avoid multiple DOM lookups), then it returns a function that adds your new script element right before the first script.

-If you use the above function, you can load all your social plugins after the window loads like so:
+Once you have a script loading function, just use it in the `window.onload` callback.

 ```javascript
 window.onload = function() {